Trusts for Married Couples

 Since Gift taxes are tied into the federal estate tax, they will be reduced as well.

-There are two types of situations for a marital trust based on the ultimate beneficiary and whether or not your surviving spouse is the trustee
+There are two types of situations for a marital trust based on the ultimate beneficiary and whether or not your surviving spouse is the trustee 1.
+Personal Marital Trusts — Your spouse is the only beneficiary Your spouse is the trustee (simple trust).

-The trust can either be revocable, such as the A trust from the split of an A-B or ABC trust, or irrevocable if desired for other marital trust options.
+• This form of marital trust can either be revocable, such as the A trust from the split of an A-B or ABC trust, or irrevocable if desired for other marital trust options.
+Your spouse will be able to manage the estate according to your instructions in the trust and/or change the trust in designated ways if made revocable.

 • Your spouse would choose beneficiaries for the trust and how the trust is dispersed after their death.

-2. Bypass Marital Trusts – Your children are the beneficiary of the trust
+2. Bypass Marital Trusts – Your children are the beneficiary of the trust Your spouse is the trustee.

 • The estate could be in jeopardy if your surviving spouse was fiscally irresponsible.